 Department of English and Modern Languages

-Our department offers majors in English on campus and in English online, ranked #6 in the nation by U.S. News and World Report.
-We also offer minors in English and Spanish, and a professionalized M.A. in English with two concentrations: Digital Publishing and Digital Pedagogy.
+Our department offers majors in English on campus and in English online with minors in English and Spanish.
+We also offer a professionalized M.A. in English with two concentrations: Digital Publishing and Digital Pedagogy.

 Meet Raven Wilson, an English major doing big things for the UIS community:

 - Our very own Dr. Meagan Cass has won the College of Liberal Arts and Sciences teaching award for 2015-16.
 Congratulations!
 Dr. Cass teaches creative writing at the undergraduate and graduate levels in addition to being the faculty advisor for The Alchemist Review and Uproot, our two UIS-based literary journals.

 - The new Shakespeare Garden was unveiled on campus September 29, 2016.
 Read more about it here.

 - Our newly designed M.A. with two distinct concentrations is entering its second year.
 Focus on Creative Writing and Digital Publishing or Digital Pedagogy.Read more about it here or meet the students.